nfriend/website-3.0-docker/README.md

 - Install MySQL and connect it to PHP
 - MySQL user is currenty defined on '%' - defining the user as 'php' didn't work.
 Investigate?
+   - Now it is defined as 'inspirograph-php-container.%', which is better, but still what I want.